ramingar/blog-src/README.md

 Finally, compile our project:
 > grunt

-You will have a dist folder at the parent directory of this project, with all the things ready to publish in GitHub.
+You will have a dist folder at the parent directory of this project, with all the stuff ready to publish at GitHub.
 You only need to edit all the templates and posts as you like.

 ## Considerations